snw35/cloudenv/README.md

 The Cloud Environment Shell ⛅

 This is a one-stop "install all" for modern cloud tooling that wraps seamlessly over your existing shell.
-It provides a suite of infrastructure-as-code (IaC) tools for Amazon AWS, Google GCP, and Kubernetes and lets you run them with no set-up or configuration.
+It provides a suite of infrastructure-as-code (IaC) tools for Amazon AWS, Google GCP, and Kubernetes with no setup or configuration required.

 ## How To Use